Git-With-Chris/FeatherPal/README.md

 # Feather Pal 🕊️

+### :warning: Caution: This project is under development.

 ## Project Overview

 This project focuses on building a robust deep learning model for bird species classification using TensorFlow and the EfficientNetB0 architecture.
 The dataset consists of a diverse collection of bird images, and the goal is to train a model that accurately identifies and classifies different bird species.